 Switzerland and Estonia maintain regular bilateral contacts at the highest level.
 The most recent high-level meeting took place in April 2017, when the President of the Swiss Confederation, Doris Leuthard, met Estonian President Kersti Kaljulaid, Prime Minister Jüri Ratas and other members of the government in Tallinn.
 In the last decade, one of the priorities of bilateral relations has been close cooperation within the framework of Switzerland's enlargement contribution.
 Cultural relations are also significant: there are, for example, 'Swiss reading rooms' in Tallinn and in the university city of Tartu.

 Since Estonia joined the EU in 2004, bilateral trade has been based on the corresponding free trade agreement.
 Economic relations between the two countries are on an upward trend.
-The volume of trade amounted to approximately CHF 221 million in 2016.
+The volume of trade amounted to approximately CHF 216 million in 2019.
 Swiss investments in Estonia have risen steadily over the past ten years.
-The number of Swiss firms that have invested in the country has remained constant in recent years, at around 90.
+In Estonia, Swiss companies invest mainly in industry, retail, tourism, transport, financial services and real estate.

 Cooperation in education, research and innovation